ebu/PlugIt/README.md

 It's possible to redirect the client using the header `EbuIo-PlugIt-Redirect`.
 PlugIt automaticaly append the _ebuio_baseUrl_.
 To avoid this, set the header `EbuIo-PlugIt-Redirect-NoPrefix` to `True`.

+It's possible to send a file using the header `EbuIo-PlugIt-ItAFile`.
+The content is send to the user, using the same content-type.
+If any, the Content-Disposition header is also forwarder.

 ### /media/_medianame_
 This call return a specific media on the server side.
 Each request on EBUio side on /media/* is forwarded to the server and returned to the client.
 No caching is used, but a 1 hour Cache-Control header is set by EBUio-